-It is assumed the property is sold with vacant possession and that the tenure is absolute ownership.
+It is assumed the property be sold with vacant possession, and that the tenure is Absolute Ownership.

-The property has been altered to form its current layout.
-It is assumed all necessary Local Authority and other consents have been obtained for alterations and the appropriate documentation, including Building Warrants and Completion Certificates issued.
-If any works did not require consent then it is assumed they meet the standards required by the Building Regulations or are exempt.
+It is understood the property has been altered and extended in the past, and more recently with the replacement of the previous conservatory roof with a solid roof.
+It is assumed that all appropriate Local Authority consents were obtained at the time and that relevant documentation, including warrants and completion certificates have been issued.
+If any works do not require consent, then it is assumed they meet the standards required by the building regulations or are exempt.